 - Entertainment and Media»

-A photo of Maimi Yajima, Leader of Hello!
+A photo of Maimi Yajima, Now Former Leader of Hello!
 Project

 For fans of Japanese pop music they may be wondering what actually is Hello!
 Project?
 I have been wondering about this too for a long time.
 To make it easier for readers to understand this, let’s just say that Hello!
 Project is actually a name or label assigned to all female Japanese pop music groups that are under contract with an agency called Up-Front Group.
 It is described as the “umbrella name” for all of the Japanese female performers and recording artists.
 To phrase this more simply, let’s just say that it is like a record label without actually being one in the traditional sense.
 This puts perspective on the deepness of the Japanese entertainment scene.
 Hello!
 Project is one level below the talent agency.
 This talent agency has the record label that these artists are signed to.